idarolti/PhysaliaSexChrom/Day2/Day2_Practical.md

 Step 2. find the coverage ratio per window

+Read the coverage statistics from the covstats file located in Day2/coverage

 ```
-# read the coverage statistics from the covstats file located in Day2/coverage
 cat /home/ubuntu/Share/day2/covstats.tab
 ```

 Use these values to set the parameters for the following command

-a = minimum coverage sample1
+a = minimum coverage sample1\n
 A = maximum coverage sample1

 b = minimum coverage sample2